CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

    ![](images1/appgateway-notification.png)

-## Task 2: Accessing your application using application gateway
+## Task 2: Accessing your application using the application gateway

 In this task, you will access the application by going through the Application Gateway that you just configured.